Embrace the Good Life

 – Buddha

-Spiritual living is a happy and rewarding experience, but it’s not a selfish and carefree trip of the light fantastic.
-It’s a stimulating journey that requires effort, determination, learning, and understanding as you persistently strive for spiritual maturity.
+Spiritual living is a happy and rewarding experience, but it’s not a carefree trip of the light fantastic.
+It’s a stimulating journey that requires effort, determination, learning, and understanding as we persistently strive for spiritual maturity.

-No matter what you do in life, whether it’s learning to play music, being the best in sports, or becoming an expert in any profession, it requires a concerted effort, a broad education, and a lot of practice.
-Spiritual achievement is no exception in this regard.
+No matter what we do in life, whether it’s learning to play music, being the best in sports, or becoming an expert in any profession, it requires a concerted effort, a broad education, and a lot of practice.
+Spiritual achievement is no exception.

-But as you strive for perfection, you should have reasonable expectations.
-If you entertain unrealistic notions, you will soon become disappointed and frustrated.
-Living in the spirit is a lifetime occupation, not something you gain by meditating for a week.
+But as we strive for perfection, we should have reasonable expectations.
+If we entertain unrealistic notions, we will soon become disappointed and frustrated.
+It’s a lifetime occupation, not something we gain by meditating for a week.

-Don’t be disappointed when you discover your limitations; you are merely human just like everyone else.
-All spiritual improvements entail some struggle to overcome animal instincts and predispositions.
+Don’t be disappointed when you discover your limitations; you are merely human, just like everyone else.
+All spiritual improvements entail some struggle to overcome animal instincts and dispositions.
 And most of us entertain a few biases, prejudices, or personal problems that we need to work through and eliminate.
-Wealth and social status, or the lack of them, will not exempt you from any of the common problems associated with real spiritual improvement.
+Wealth and social status, or the lack of them, will not exempt us from any of the common problems associated with real spiritual improvement.

-A beneficial way of overcoming some of these problems is to develop good spiritual habits.
-We are often oblivious to our habitual behaviors and the many ways we have trained ourselves to react to different life situations.
+A good way to overcome our problems is to develop spiritual habits.
+We are often unaware of our habitual behaviors and the many ways we have trained ourselves to react to different life situations.
 By creating positive habitual responses, we are more likely to make the right decisions when under stress.
 This topic is explored further in Spiritual Habits for the Soul.

-Fostering good habits begins by abandoning our selfish and stubborn inclinations.
-Self-centered traits have no place in a cosmic approach to spiritual progress.
+A true spiritual life is not a self-centered one.
+Selfish traits have no place in a cosmic approach to spiritual progress.
 We cannot claim the spirit for ourselves, nor can we dictate how others should live.
-Instead, our spiritual success relies on our willingness and ability to share our spiritual selves with others through acts of love, compassion, and understanding.
+Instead, we share our spiritual selves with others through acts of love, compassion, and understanding.

-Spiritual love is given freely to us, not so we can hoard it all to ourselves, but so we can give it freely to others.
-And just how much we are willing to pass on this love with compassion, kindness, and respect, is the true measure of our spiritual progress.
+God’s love is given freely to us, not so we can hoard it all to ourselves, but so we can give it freely to others.
+And just how much we are willing to pass on this love with compassion, kindness, and respect is the true measure of our spiritual progress.

 – The Urantia Book